 The balance between tenant's right to privacy and landlord's right of entry can usually be reached by a fair and reasonable agreement between tenant and landlord.

-NOTE: IN PRINCE GEORGE'S COUNTY, LANDLORD IS REQUIRED TO GIVE TENANT 24 HOURS' NOTICE BEFORE ENTERING THE PREMISES EXCEPT IN CASES OF EMERGENCY.
+NOTE: IN PRINCE GEORGE'S COUNTY, A LANDLORD IS REQUIRED TO GIVE A TENANT 24 HOURS' NOTICE BEFORE ENTERING THE PREMISES EXCEPT IN CASES OF EMERGENCY.
 THE LANDLORD MUST ENTER DURING NORMAL BUSINESS HOURS OR AT A MUTUALLY AGREED UPON TIME.
 (Prince George's County Code § 13-155)